Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Methodologies and computational approaches

 For a concrete setting with a finite number of particles there are a number of systematic tricks that can be applied to either speed up convergence or obtain higher accuracy for a given quantity of interest, or both.
 This is a vast field that features a lot of creativity in `clever' basis choices that accomplish these tasks more efficiently.
 We will not attempt a full review, but merely point out some results that have been successful in cold atoms, and in particular in the direction of few-body static and dynamic studies.
 The focus here is on short-range interactions.

 For particles interacting via zero-range potentials in one spatial dimension, it is known that convergence as a function of $n_{\mathrm{max}}$ can be slow.
 The slow convergence is due to a cusp of the wave function.
 It leads to a non-analytical behavior, which is hard to reproduce using bases based upon non-interacting models.
-For example, for eigenfunctions of harmonic oscillator potential, the convergence is expected to be $1/\sqrt{n_{\mathrm{max}}}$~(\citep{Grining_2015}), whereas for a plane wave basis the convergence should be $1/n_{\mathrm{max}}$~(\citep{Volosniev_2017Flow,Jeszenszki2018ED}).
-The difference between $1/\sqrt{n_{\mathrm{max}}}$ and $1/n_{\mathrm{max}}$ is related to a different dependence of the maximal one-body energies on $n_{\mathrm{max}}$, which in those cases determine the resolution of non-interacting wave functions.
+For example, for eigenfunctions of harmonic oscillator potential, the convergence is expected to be $1/\sqrt{n_{\mathrm{max}}}$~(\citep{Grining_2015}), whereas for a plane wave basis, the convergence should be $1/n_{\mathrm{max}}$~(\citep{Volosniev_2017Flow,Jeszenszki2018ED}).
+The difference between $1/\sqrt{n_{\mathrm{max}}}$ and $1/n_{\mathrm{max}}$ is related to a different dependence of the maximal one-body energies on $n_{\mathrm{max}}$, which in those cases determine the resolution of non-interacting wave functions\footnote{One can understand this intuitively by noticing that the extend of an eigenstate in a box does not depend on the energy of the state -- it is always given by the size of the box.
+In contrast, the `size' of an eigenstate in a harmonic trap depends on the energy.
+This implies that the basis formed from the latter eigenstates gains less resolution by changing $n_{\mathrm{max}}$.}.
 It is worth noting that for attractive interactions, the slow convergence pushes the solution out of reach faster than for repulsive interactions~(see, e.g.,~\citep{Amico2014}).

 To improve convergence, one can introduce an effective interaction instead of the bare one.
 Ideally, the effective interaction is an interaction term that produces results close to the exact ones already for relatively small values of $n_{\mathrm{max}}$.
 One simple empirical method to obtain an effective interaction from the bare one is to rescale the interaction strength as